-14.2 Qwest shall be allowed to change the software and data structure that underlies the Performance Measurement And Reporting System in ways that are transparent to the CLECs, but shall promptly record these changes on the change log so that they may factor into the process by which the scope of the audit is determined.
+14.2 Qwest shall be allowed to change the software and data structure that underly the Performance Measurement And Reporting System in ways that are transparent to the CLECs, but shall promptly record these changes on the change log so that they may factor into the process by which the scope of the audit is determined.
 Omitted or inaccurate changes shall result in Qwest being required to pay a \$2500 fine, plus interest at the Commission prescribed deposit rate accrued from the time the change took effect.
-The payment shall go to the Tier 2 Special Fund.
+The payment shall go to the Tier 2 Special Fund and does not count against the cap described in Section 11.1.